What We Do

 A 2% year-over-year decline in the number of students interested in entering the teaching profession

-High teach and school leader turnover raters exacerbate increased demands and financial burdens on school systems
+High teacher and school leader turnover raters exacerbate increased demands and financial burdens on school systems

 An increasing number of teacher candidates receiving insufficient preparation, with over 50% of teachers certified through "fast track late hire" alternative certification programs